Earl of Clanricarde

 His son, the fourteenth Earl, was a noted politician.
 He was created Marquess of Clanricarde in the Peerage of Ireland in 1825.
 In 1826 he was also made Baron Somerhill, of Somerhill in the County of Kent, in the Peerage of the United Kingdom.
 This title gave the Marquesses an automatic seat in the British House of Lords.
 Lord Clanricarde married The Hon.
 Harriet Canning, daughter of Prime Minister George Canning and his wife Joan.
 His eldest son, Lord Dunkellin, died in 1867.
 The 1st Marquess was succeeded by his second son, the 2nd Marquess, who assumed by Royal Licence the additional surname of Canning in 1862 as heir of his maternal uncle, Charles, 1st Earl Canning.
 Lord Clanricarde later represented County Galway in Parliament as a Liberal.
 On his death, in 1916, all the titles became extinct, except the second (1800) creation of the Earldom of Clanricarde, which passed according to the special remainder to his cousin, The 6th Marquess of Sligo.
 He was the grandson of the aforementioned Lady Hester Catherine de Burgh and Howe Browne, 2nd Marquess of Sligo.

 The title of Viscount Bourke of Clanmories in the County of Mayo, was created in the Peerage of Ireland in 1629 for The Hon.
 John Bourke, fourth son of Ulick Burke, 3rd Earl of Clanricarde.
-The peerage was created with remainder to the heirs male of his father.
+The peerage, derived from the barony of Clanmorris in County Mayo, was created with remainder to the heirs male of his father.
 Lord Bourke was succeeded by his son, the second Viscount.
 On his death, around 1650, he was succeeded according to the special remainder by his cousin the fifth Earl of Clanricarde.
 The titles remained united until their extinction in 1916.